-Robert Glover’s book is a great introduction to how we should approach the problem, the associated deviant behaviours and practical solutions to solve it.
+Robert Glover’s book is a great introduction to how we should approach the problem, the associated deviant behaviors, and practical solutions to solve it.
 I have a confession: I used to be a good guy, and I find that very difficult to admit.

-When I read No more Mister Nice Guy; I connected and identified with lots of the unhealthy scenarios and useless subsequent steps; that I had put myself and others through in the past.
-My only regret is that I discovered it after I had found my own way (sometimes at a painful cost); to many of the suggestions put forward in this book.
+When I read No more Mister Nice Guy, I connected and identified with lots of the unhealthy scenarios and useless subsequent steps that I had put myself and others through in the past.
+My only regret is that I discovered it after I had found my own way (sometimes at a painful cost), to many of the suggestions put forward in this book.

 So, in my case, it didn’t hold too many surprises; but it did confirm that my thoughts were correct and helped me to better understand why I behaved as I did in the past and the traps to avoid; so as not to repeat my mistakes.
 For anyone who is currently a “good guy”; No more Mister Nice Guy could well be a revelation and change their life.

 Ever since I read No more Mister Nice Guy and confirmed I have this condition, I have noticed many others who suffer from it.
 They are a big minority, it’s not rare.